jlawler/activeconfig/readme.md

 An extremely flexible configuration system.
 Gives the ability for certain values to be overridden when conditions are met.
 For example, you could have your production API keys only get read when the Rails.env == production.

-Specifically, you can create yaml files in the etc directory, and the variables you set there will be accessible in code via CONF.<filename>, which is a hash representing the key-value pairs in the file.
+Specifically, you can create yaml files filled with key-value pairs in the etc directory, and the variables you set there will be accessible in code via CONF.<filename>, which is a hash representing the key-value pairs in the file.
 Note that it allows for environment specialization: defaults.yml will be used to populate CONF.defaults in development, so will defaults_development.yml, but defaults_production.yml will be used in production.

 What other cool things does it do?